5 ways to reverse negative thinking

 4) Log your experiences

-You reinforce the good feeling by starting to log the experience.
-Don’t just think it, but write it down.
-This makes you reflect on what you have experienced and what it did for you.
+You amplify the good feeling by starting to log the experience.
+Don’t just think it, write it down.
+It helps you reflect on what you’ve experienced while also allowing you to fully feel that positive emotion.

 Additionally, you can look back at this later to remind yourself of all the good things you have achieved or experienced.